 Because my love for chocolate knows no bounds, and I’ve loved the classic fudgesicles (Fudgsicles?
 Fudge Popsicles?
 Same thing, different name) since childhood, I whipped up this healthier version last week.

-All it takes is a few basic ingredients: those avocados, that coconut milk, some raw cacao powder (or cocoa powder), and a drizzle of pure maple syrup…BANG!: an American classic summer dessert to cool you off during the heat of summer.
+All it takes is a few basic ingredients: avocados, coconut milk, raw cacao powder (or cocoa powder), and a drizzle of pure maple syrup.
+BANG!: an American classic summer dessert to cool you off during the heat of summer.

-As you know, I’ve been partnering with the California Avocado Commission to bring you a unique avocado–infused recipe each month, and this month’s theme is United Plates of America, wherein we focus on classic dishes you find from state to state.
+I have been partnering with the California Avocado Commission to bring you a unique avocado–infused recipe each month.
+This month’s theme is United Plates of America, wherein we focus on classic dishes you find from state to state.

 When you go to make these fudgesicles, use avocados that are nice and ripe…soft when squeezed, but not too squishy.
 This way, your fudgesicles will turn out super creamy and you won’t even taste the avocado.

 If you prefer a liquid natural sweetener over pure maple syrup, you can go a different route!
 Use honey (if you aren’t vegan), agave, or coconut palm syrup.

 Beat that heat!

-Add the ingredients for the fudgesicles to a food processor and process until completely smooth - you may need to stop the food processor to scrape the sides with a rubber spatula a few times.
+- Add the ingredients for the fudgesicles to a food processor and process until completely smooth - you may need to stop the food processor to scrape the sides with a rubber spatula a few times.

-Cover the popsicle mold with its lid and insert popsicle sticks.
+- Cover the popsicle mold with its lid and insert popsicle sticks.
 Freeze for at least 3 hours, until completely set up.

-When ready to eat, thaw the popsicles 5 to 8 minutes, or run the outside of the mold under hot water to help release the fudgesicles.
+- When ready to eat, thaw the popsicles 5 to 8 minutes, or run the outside of the mold under hot water to help release the fudgesicles.
 Enjoy!